 January is all about soil moisture levels.
 We can’t get enough rain this month to get pastures to grow well into February.
 But don’t tell the holiday makers or hay contractors.

 If you run out of pasture, silage has the best feed value, but hungry stock will always eat hay even thought they’ll waste a lot of it.
-A good option is to feed willow and poplar prunings, which are claimed to be high in minerals.
+Don’t forget the option of feeding willow and poplar prunings, which are high in minerals.
 But check the list of toxic trees and shrubs on the property, as they are always more palatable when wilted.
 Yew and tutu are the real killers so learn to recognise these.
+Even Macrocarpa can cause problems.

-If your farm is grossly under stocked and pastures get totally out of control, and you don’t want to cut them for hay, just speed up the grazing rotation, and let the stock chew off the tops of this standing hay, or ‘deferred grazing’ and accept the amount of waste that will result.
-And remember this dry pasture can be a fire hazard so be prepared, especially if near the road.
-Fire will even travel across closely grazed paddocks.
+If your farm is grossly under stocked and pastures is totally out of control, and you don’t want to cut them for hay, just speed up the grazing rotation, and let the stock chew off the tops of this ‘standing hay’, or ‘deferred grazing’ and accept the amount of waste that will result.
+But remember this dry pasture can be a fire hazard so be prepared, especially if near the road for cigarette ends from passing cars.
+Fire will even travel across closely grazed paddocks as bare as a lawn.

 Only big hungry mature cattle can chew off this mass of dry feed, and most of it will be wasted leaving a thick ‘thatch’ that will delay the growth of fresh green quality feed, both for the rest of the summer and into autumn.
-And it’s also ideal cover for growth of Facial Eczema spores.
+And it’s also ideal cover for growth of the Facial Eczema fungus to produce toxic spores.

-But a good thing about this deferred grazing is that it will provide seed that will fall into the pasture, and add to the years of un-germinated seed (called hard seed) in the ground already.
+One good thing about this deferred grazing is that it will provide seed that will fall into the pasture, and add to the years of un-germinated seed (called hard seed) in the ground already.
+This may save you having to spend money or reseeding in the autumn.

-Do a financial budget to see if it’s worthwhile to cash some stock now, and make hay of any surplus feed to sell now or later.
-If pastures continue to dry up, then getting rid of stock is a wise option and accept the financial loss – which could increase if you keep them on.
+Do some sums to see if it’s worthwhile to cash some stock now, and make hay of any surplus feed to sell now or later.
+If pastures continue to dry up, then getting rid of stock is a wise option, and accept the financial loss – which could increase if you keep them on.

-Keep the slasher in the shed as shaving off paddocks does more harm than good, and any dry litter left is an ideal base for Facial Eczema fungi to grow.
+Keep the slasher in the shed as shaving off paddocks does more harm than good, and any dry litter left is an ideal base for Facial Eczema fungi.
 When it rains, this dry dead thatch rots away in only a few days, leaving large areas of bare ground for weeds to germinate with the extra light and moisture.

-Sheep don’t like hot weather, so make sure they’ve all been shorn and they can get shade and plenty good clean water from a trough and not a creek.
-Flies are a constant annoyance in the shade as well as out in the sun.
+Sheep don’t like hot weather, so make sure they’ve all been shorn and they can get shade and plenty clean water from a trough and not a creek where toxic algae can grow.
+Flies can be a constant annoyance in the shade, as well as out in the sun so be on the watch for blowfly all the time.

 The most important job is to get rid of all ewes that are not going to add value to the business next season – and don’t delay this decision.
-It’s far better to quit them now and reduce the stocking rate for when pastures really dry up and when the sale yards of full of skinny sheep.
+It’s far better to quit them now and reduce the stocking rate for when pastures dry up and when the sale yards of full of skinny sheep.
+This really should have been done in November or as soon as lambs were weaned.
+These old dears are in great demand this year.

 If teeth have been evenly worn and are all present (8 incisors), then that ewe will be worth keeping for another year as she’ll be able to harvest grass effectively.
-You’ll also see teeth that are being replaced by permanent incisors at 1.5.
-2.5 and 3.5 years so will look half pushed out.
-After five years old you cannot age sheep by their teeth.
+You’ll also see teeth that are being replaced by permanent incisors at 1.5, 2.5, and 3.5 years so will look half pushed out.
+After five years old you cannot age sheep by their teeth when they have a full set.

 The best lambs should have been weaned in December so what to do with the ‘rats and mice’ is always a problem on a small block, especially if it gets very dry.
 Too many flocks have the rams running with the flock all year ending up with small lambs in the heat of summer.
-It’s best to get rid of them and cut your losses, as they’ll never grow and will only eat autumn feed needed to build up the ewes for mating.
-The will never grow into decent sheep anyway and will cost you time and money later on preventing flystrike and dagging.
+It’s best to get rid of them and cut your losses, as they’ll never grow and will only eat remaining summer and autumn feed needed to build up the ewes for mating.
+The will never grow into decent sheep anyway and will cost you time and money later on preventing flystrike, dagging and drenching.

 If you want to put hoggets to the ram, they must be above 45 kg, and remember they will need extra feed for their next season as they are still growing.
 You don’t want permanently stunted sheep as the basis of the flock for the next five years.

-Get the shearing out of the way, and if you kept the wool and before you take it to the merchant, make sure it’s properly sorted.
+Get the shearing out of the way, and if you kept the wool, and before you take it to the merchant, make sure it’s properly sorted.
 The only wool of real value is the main body wool (and that will be low this season), so throw the fleece on a clean area and remove any short and stained bits around the edges and keep the bellies separate.
+The best thing to do is to let the shearer take the wool and accept that whatever you do, you won’t make any money from wool these days – unless you have fine Merinos, which are not suitable for most of New Zealand.

-Shearing lambs may not be very profitable, but shearing is necessary as woolly lambs are more prone to flystrike even when clean.
-Giving them an fly spray around the britch and along the back is very effective, but talk to your vet to use the right product and follow the instructions completely.
+Shearing lambs may not be profitable, but it’s necessary as woolly lambs are more prone to flystrike even when clean.
+Giving them a fly spray around the britch and along the back is very effective, but talk to your vet to use the right product and follow the instructions completely.
 You don’t want to breath in any of the chemical or let it touch your bare skin.
 Take special note of the ‘withholding’ time on the product as you won’t be able to sell them for meat, and a buyer may not take them either.

 Also watch for flystrike on shorn ewes if any get dirty, as it doesn’t need much to attract the Aussie green blowfly, which starts early and is active late in the season.
 A small shearing cut is all it takes to start an attack, although these usually heal up quickly.

 Any ewes that have not improved after weaning and are still skinny could have health problems, so check with your vet.
 Don’t immediately assume they need a worm drench.
-They could be better cashed in now.
+They could be better cashed in now provided they are not too skinny to send to the saleyards or works.

-Fit healthy rams in January in the North Island will start to ‘pink up’, start to smell strongly and be keen to get to ewes.
+Fit healthy rams in January or when it gets really hot in the North Island will start to ‘pink up’, start to smell strongly and be keen to get to ewes.
 This smell from the male pheromone in the wool grease can bring ewes into season, so keep rams away from the ewes if you don’t want early lambs.

 If you want early lambs, the ewes need to be in top body condition and gaining weight (called flushing) to encourage ovulation and oestrus.
 The first round of cycles may have silent heats so don’t be surprised if there is no action after joining for a week or so.
 It’s a good idea to let the ewes smell the ram though a fence before opening the gate to get these silent heats out of the way.

-Start Facial Eczema (FE) precautions.
+Start Facial Eczema (FE) prevention now.
 The only practical way to treat sheep with zinc is with a bolus, which lasts around a month.
 Don’t give them more than three boluses in a season as it can risk zinc toxicity.
-So deciding when to start precautions is a concern, knowing that FE can dangerous right up to May in ever-increasing areas of New Zealand as the climate heats up.
+So deciding when to start precautions is a concern, knowing that FE can dangerous right up to May in ever-increasing areas of New Zealand as the climate warms up.

 Talk to your vet about doing spore counting from pasture samples or faecal samples, to see when pastures are ‘hot’ and hence dangerous.
 Paddocks vary greatly within a farm, depending on aspect and shelter.
 Faecal sampling for spores is becoming more popular as at least you know that the sheep has eaten them.
 Ask your vet about this.

-There is also a lot more farmers using lime on their pastures, which they claim changes the environment to discourage fungal and spore growth.
-It’s well worth trying.
+There is also a lot more farmers using lime on their pastures, which they claim changes the environment in the pasture base to discourage fungal and spore growth.
+There’s increasing evidence to support this so it’s well worth trying.

-It’s the young growing stock, especially dairy weaners that are the main concern through January when it gets hot, pastures go to seed, and pasture covers disappear as the soil dries out.
+It’s the young growing stock, especially dairy weaners, that are the main concern through January when it gets hot, when pastures go to seed, and feed disappears as the soil dries out.

 Young stock need the best pasture to keep growing at least around 0.5 to 0.6 kg/day, but if feed quality drops, then 0.4kg/day or less may have to be accepted.
-In severe dry situations without supplements they’ll stop growing or even lose weight unless you provide good quality supplements like silage.
-Concentrate meal has the highest feeding value but it’s the most expensive.
+In severe dry situations without supplements they’ll stop growing or even lose weight, unless you provide good quality supplements like good silage and not low-quality baleage.
+Concentrate meal has the highest feeding value but it’s the most expensive and hard to justify the cost unless you have a serious emergency.

 Weight loss will stunt young growing calves and yearlings, which then has serious long-term effects.
 Stunted stock may catch up when well fed again, but it will take more feed and more time, and both of these have a cost, as you’ll have them on the farm for longer.